WebexCC-SA/LAB-2851/docs/lab1_bruno.md

-# Lab 1 - Using Bruno/Postman to interact with JDS
+# Lab 1 - Using Bruno/Postman to interact with CJDS

+CJDS is an API-first service, meaning that most of the configuration will be done via API using tools such as Postman and Bruno.
+For this lab, we prefer using Bruno as it doesn't require an account for you to import an API collection later in the lab.
+Also, all the instructions (including screenshots and gifs) were done using Bruno.

 ???+ warning
-    Bruno and Postman clients are already installed in the laptop, do not use any web versions.
+    Bruno and Postman clients are installed in the laptop, do not use any web versions.

 ???+ tip "WxCC Connector GIF"
-    In this lab tenant, the Webex Contact Center connector for JDS has been enabled.
+    In this lab tenant, the Webex Contact Center connector for CJDS has been enabled.
 You DO NOT need to do it and your admin account doesn't have access.
 However, here's a video showing you how to do it for your learning:
      <figure markdown>
      ![WxCC Connector](./assets/CJDS-1.gif)
      </figure>